- Assistant Professor

 Biography

-Dr. Bosse has experience conducting cross-sectional, mixed-methods studies; secondary analysis of existing data sets, including electronic health record data; recruiting hard-to-reach populations via social media; instrument development; and evaluating the usability and feasibility of mobile technology.
-Through his current career development grant from the National Center for Complementary and Integrative Health, he is preparing to launch his first clinical trial.
+Dr. Bosse is passionate about mentoring undergraduate research fellows, honors students, and graduate students.
+He has experience conducting cross-sectional, mixed-methods studies; secondary analysis of existing data sets, including electronic health record data; recruiting hard-to-reach populations via social media; instrument development; and evaluating the usability and feasibility of mobile technology.

-Clinically, Dr. Bosse has worked at a community-based hospital in Maine as a staff nurse (adult co-occurring, inpatient unit) and as a nurse educator (all behavioral units) and at a summer camp for transgender young people for several years.
-Prior to becoming a nurse he worked as a community health educator (HIV prevention and reproductive health), where he developed his passion for social justice.
-Dr. Bosse also served as the Program Manager of Research and Education at one of the first telehealth companies established to provide care for opioid use disorder (OUD), where he helped to develop clinical processes, patient education, evaluate treatment retention, and explore the feasibility and acceptability of the patient-facing app and clinical processes through an NIH-funded study.
+In addition to mental health nursing (adult, inpatient, mental health and substance use) and clinical nurse education, Dr. Bosse has experience as a summer camp nurse for transgender and nonbinary young people and a community health educator (HIV prevention and reproductive health; harm reductionist).
+Prior to becoming full-time faculty, he served as the program manager of research and education at one of the first telehealth companies established to provide care for opioid use disorder, where he helped to develop clinical processes and patient education, evaluate treatment retention, and explore the feasibility and acceptability of the patient-facing app and clinical processes through an NIH-funded study.

 Dr. Bosse co-founded and co-leads a research interest group for nurses and allied health professionals who work and/or conduct research with LGBQTIA+ populations through the Eastern Nursing Research Society (ENRS).
-He is a member of the LGBTQ Caucus of the American Public Health Association, American Psychiatric Nurses Association, Association of Clinical Research Professionals, American Nurses Association, Sigma Theta Tau International, and Phi Kappa Phi.
 He is also a faculty affiliate of the Harvard Sexual Orientation, Gender Identity and Expression (SOGIE) Health Equity Research Collaborative and an External Faculty Nurse Scientist at Massachusetts General Hospital.

 Research